Skip to main content

 6. Connect your bank account to Stripe for order payments.
 You will receive payments through direct deposit, on a rolling basis after each delivery day.

-Once you complete these steps, our team will review your profile and approve you to start cooking within a few days!
-You will receive an email when your account has been approved with instructions to help you prepare for your first delivery day.
+Once you complete these steps, our team will review your profile and approve you to start cooking!
+You will receive an email and text message when your account has been approved with instructions to help you prepare for your first delivery day or if additional steps are required.
 Your menu and profile will not be visible to customers until you select the days you'd like to be available in the "My Availability" section of your Shef dashboard.
 Keep in mind that you are always able to continue adding dishes and editing your menu as you grow your business and learn about what your customers enjoy.
+In some cases, your application may be placed on a waitlist due to limited onboarding capacity in your area.
+If this happens, you will be notified via email and text when a spot becomes available.

 Tips to make a good first impression on your first orders